What is the Logging Service?

 Nodinite Logging Service supports logging from your Microsoft BizTalk Servers where global tracking is enabled.
 You can concentrate all BizTalk environments to a single Nodinite instance.
 To keep performance goals and in order to scale the Logging Service runs one thread per environment with your user defined environment specific settings.
 Nodinite supports multiple versions of BizTalk.

-logging Service will host one thread (WorkerItem) for each configured BizTalk Environment to log from
+The Logging Service hosts one thread (WorkerItem) for each configured BizTalk Environment (group) to log from

 This topic is further detailed in the Logging from BizTalk.